CubeAPM

 Tech Fit

 Datadog fits large enterprises or fast-scaling SaaS teams that need all-in-one observability + security monitoring and can absorb higher costs.
-Its cloud-first design and breadth of integrations make it strong for Kubernetes, multi-cloud, and hybrid IT environments, but smaller teams often find it too expensive and complex.
+Its cloud-first design and breadth of integrations make it strong for Kubernetes, multi-cloud, and hybrid IT environments.

 3. New Relic